erbridge/itchy-electron/README.md

 ##### `appVersion`

 The release version of the application.
-Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.
+Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X. Defaults to the `version` from the `package.json`.

 ##### `buildDir`